talent-plan/tinysql/README.md

 ## Course Overview

+The detailed information you can get in the directory `courses`.

 This course will take you from idea to implementation, with the essential topics of distributed relational database covered.

 The course is organized into three parts: